Reno Francot: Karting and single-seater debut (2020–2024)

-Breakout season in Formula 4 and Formula Regional debut (2025)
+Breakout season in Formula 4 (2025)

 In early 2025, Francot joined AKCEL GP / PHM Racing to race in the F4 Middle East Championship.
 In the five-race winter series, Francot took three podiums and his only win of the season, coming at race two of the third Yas Marina round, as he ended the winter fifth in points.
 For the rest of the year, Francot returned to MP Motorsport to make his full-time debut in the F4 Spanish Championship, whilst also taking part in the Eurocup-4 Spanish Winter Championship.
 In the Spanish Winter Championship, Francot partook in the final two rounds of the season, in which he only scored three points finishes, taking a best result of fourth, as he ended the three-round series 12th in points.
 In the main series, Francot took his first podium of the season in race one at Algarve by finishing third, a feat which he repeated the following round at Le Castellet in race three.
+In the main series, Francot scored his only win of the season in race two at Barcelona from pole and scored five more podiums to end the year fifth in points.